Azure Database for PostgreSQL - Single Server

 - For an overview of the service, see Azure Database for PostgreSQL Overview.

-- For information about specific resource quotas and limitations based on your configuration, see Compute and Storage options.
+- For information about specific resource quotas and limitations based on your service tier, see Service tiers.

 - View and edit server parameters through Azure portal or Azure CLI.